 Tanner Crab Abundance Estimates

-Tanner crab data from an annual bottom trawl survey of the EBS continental shelf conducted by the National Marine Fisheries Service (NMFS) over 1978-2019 were provided by the NMFS Alaska Fisheries Science Center (AFSC).
+Tanner crab data from an annual bottom trawl survey of the EBS continental shelf (Fig. 1a) conducted by the National Marine Fisheries Service (NMFS) over 1978-2019 were provided by the NMFS Alaska Fisheries Science Center (AFSC).
 During the first decade, there was a gradual expansion of the survey area leading to variability in the number of stations sampled.
 The survey extent was standardized in 1988, and 376 stations have been consistently sampled annually since.
 A 0.5-hr tow is made near the center of each 20 x 20 nmi2 (37 x 37 km2) square on a sampling grid.
-Since 1982, the standardized sampling gear has been an eastern otter trawl using an 83 ft (25.m) head rope and a 112 ft (34.1 m) footrope (Rugolo & Turnock 2011, Zacher et al. 2020).
+Since 1982, the standardized sampling gear has been an eastern otter trawl using an 83 ft (25.m) head rope and a 112 ft (34.1 m) footrope (Rugolo & Turnock 2011, Zacher et al. 2021).

 For purposes of our analysis, we defined juvenile crab as those of both sexes with a carapace width (CW) of 30-50 mm.
 Crabs in this size range are likely predominately 3 years old, based on size-at-age relationships estimated for Tanner crabs in the Gulf of Alaska (Donaldson et al. 1981) corrected for the greater intermolt period in the colder temperatures of the EBS (Paul & Paul 2001).
 To account for possible error in age estimates we also considered the possibility that 30-50 mm CW crabs were predominantly 2 or 4 yr old, for sensitivity analysis in our initial S-R models.
 Use of design-based estimates for this size range and at this lag is an important distinction relative to Szuwalski et al. (2021), who used model recruitment estimates at a lag of 5 yrs in their work, increasing the potential for variables external to the model system to affect recruitment, confounding any effects by the investigated variable(s).